Receipts Manual

 Graphs

-Email, Print, or App
+Email, Print, Copy, or App

-Tap the action button on the top right to email, print, or open the graph in another app.
+Tap the action button on the top right to email, print, copy, or open the graph in another app.
 Select to include the current graph or all graphs in the PDF.
 If email is selected, the Default Email address is used for the To address (if set).

 Settings